crudjt/crudjt-javascript/README.md

   grpc_port: 50051 // default
 });

-// Use await CRUDJT.Config.shutdownServer(); for stop gRPC server which
+// Use await CRUDJT.Config.shutdownServer() to shut down the gRPC server and let
-// startMaster function ran above
+// the process exit
 ```

 The encrypted key must be the same for all processes